vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

 The algorithm uses DFS and 3 sets, `explore`, `visiting` and `done`.

 - We add all the nodes to the `explore` set.
-- In the outer wrapper method, while loop until `explore` is empty, call the `_dfs` helper method on any node in `explore`.
+- In the outer wrapper method, while loop until `explore` is not empty, call the `_dfs` helper method on any node in `explore`.
 - In `_dfs` helper
   * we move `node` from `explore` to `visiting`